EndCod3r/pc-optimizer/README.md

-# EndCoder's PC Optimizer.
+# EndCoder's PC Optimizer/Debloater.

 > [!WARNING]
 > This script is not ready for use yet!
 Use at your own risk.

-EndCod3r's PC Optimizer! - Simple and easy way to speed up your PC!
+This is an quick and easy way to debloat and speed up your PC.

 ## Usage